When we received Named Clothing patterns, I immediately knew I was going to make some models from their collection!

 My supplies

-I hesitated for a long time whether to sew Taika in viscose or cotton poplin... fluid version or version with more structure?
-Finally, I opted for the Japanese cotton poplin of which I had a coupon of just under 3m left with pretty butterflies.
+I hesitated for a long time about whether to sew Taika in viscose or cotton poplin... fluid version or a version with more structure?
+In the end, I opted for the Japanese cotton poplin of which I had a coupon of just under 3m left with pretty butterflies.
 It is a fabric from our joly coupons.

-By the way, this year we received the same pattern but with a blue-gray background which is also beautiful.
+By the way, this year we received the same pattern but with a blue-gray background, which is also absolutely beautiful.

 I chose a H200 fusible interfacing that was perfect for my poplin.